 The main focus for local authorities regarding waste management is to reduce overheads and operating costs.
 With increasing budget restraints, new solutions are needed to combat this problem.
 Avoiding landfill is an obvious option for local authorities to save money.

 However, school waste going to landfill may be an unavoidable consequence.
 Meanwhile, public waste services are also struggling with stripped budgets.
 Single-stream waste recycling is becoming increasingly common across all sectors.
 And even local government offices are becoming more aware of their waste responsibilities.

 Most use waste procurement and waste removal companies.
 They can organise and dispose of their waste, with the assurance that sustainability is ensured.

 Education centres can also benefit from this approach if it’s implemented by local authorities.
 Commercial businesses must ensure that everything is done to reuse, recycle or recover waste.

-Schools have a duty to lead by example and give the next generation the tools, ideas, and logic to make sound decisions with regards to environmental best practice.
+Schools must lead by example and give the next generation the tools, ideas, and logic to make sound decisions with regard to environmental best practices.

 Education is key here – and while there is no perfect world, doing the right thing in the most cost-effective manner will always be a solid principle to adhere to.

 Leading by example is the best form of education.
 Depriving students of the opportunity to work in an environment where sustainability is a priority is damaging.